The Song of the South Pacific: Fiji & the Mamanuca Islands

 A leftover from the “Cast Away” movie set

-Next, it was time to re-board the Seaspray for a delicious BBQ lunch before sailing on to our next stop, the village on Yanuya Island.
-I was excited at the prospect of seeing a Fijian village as this wasn’t something I’d done on previous visits.
+Next, it’s time to re-board Seaspray for a delicious BBQ lunch before sailing on to our next stop, the village on Yanuya Island.
+I’m excited at the prospect of seeing a Fijian village for the first time.

 Yanuya Village Fiji